rlgraph/rlgraph/docs/spaces.rst

    Above: Example for a rank-3 tensor (e.g. an RGB-image).

 A Space's rank is often confused with it's dimensions.
-In RLgraph (as well as e.g. in tensorflow), we speak of dimensions only as the size of each rank (see figure above): In the figure above, the dimensions are 4 (1st rank), 3 (2nd rank), and 3 (3rd rank).
+In RLgraph (as well as e.g. in tensorflow), we speak of dimensions only as the size of each rank.
+Compare this to the figure above: The dimensions for each rank are 4 (1st rank), 3 (2nd rank), and 3 (3rd rank).

-Another often used term for the set of all dimension numbers is the "shape" and it's often provided as a tuple of numbers.
-The shape of our image is (80, 80, 3) and this shape tuple is sufficient to determine both a space's rank (len(shape)) and its dimensions (shape[0], shape[1], and shape[2]).
+Another often used term for the set of all dimensionality values is the "shape" and it's often provided as a tuple.
+The shape of our example image is (80, 80, 3) and this shape tuple is sufficient to determine both a space's rank (len(shape)) and its dimensions (shape[0], shape[1], and shape[2]).

 There are two major types of Spaces: BoxSpaces and ContainerSpaces.